thomasweis27/cybersecurity/Additional Resources/Notes for the CMMC Exam/Domain 3 Task 2.md

 * Manage the Federal CUI program

 DoD Instruction 5200.48 - Controlled Unclassified Information (CUI)
-* This paragraph covers the essential marking requirements for initial phased implementation of the DoD CUI Program.
+* This paragraph covers the essential marking requirements for the initial phased implementation of the DoD CUI Program.
 * a.
-At minimum, CUI markings for unclassified DoD documents will include the acronym "CUI" in the banner and footer of the document.
+At ma inimum, CUI markings for unclassified DoD documents will include the acronym "CUI" in the banner and footer of the document.
 * b.
 If portion markings are selected, then
-  * all document subjects and titles, as well as individual sections, parts, paragraphs, or similar portions of a CUI document known to contain CIJI, will be portion marked with "(CUI)."
+  * All document subjects and titles, as well as individual sections, parts, paragraphs, or similar portions of a CUI document known to contain CIJI, will be portion marked with "(CUI)."
   * Use of the unclassified marking "(U)" as a portion marking for unclassified information within CUI documents or materials is required.